 A little picture of us?

 Does the depiction of scientists on stamps matter that much?
 Do stamps reflect what we value, or lead what we value?
 Perhaps a bit of both.
-Raento and Brunn () point to stamps having ‘considerable nation‐building power [making them] exemplary tools of what Michael Billig calls ‘banal nationalism’, and suggest that they are valuable territorially specific texts for political and sociocultural analysis, offering ‘valuable insights into the evolution and outlook of the issuing state’ ().
-And my cursory analysis of science stamps suggest that we're not evolving towards proactively recognising, acknowledging and encouraging diversity in science very fast.
+Certainly, historically, stamps could have ‘considerable nation‐building power [making them] exemplary tools of what social scientist Michael Billig calls ‘banal nationalism’ ().
+This makes them valuable territorially specific texts for political and sociocultural analysis, offering ‘valuable insights into the evolution and outlook of the issuing state’.
+My brief analysis of science stamps suggests that we're not evolving towards proactively recognising, acknowledging, and encouraging diversity in science very fast.

 It seems sad that the Royal Mail could produce a set of stamps that portrayed such a biased view of science.
 Stamps to feature scientists could convey the notion that women do science, that science didn’t start in the nineteenth century and finish around the time of the Second World War, that it isn’t a Western construct, that it is done by people working in groups and that it permeates every area of life.

 Sadly, it seems those same criticisms largely remain true of efforts since.
-Hmm, I am feeling a design project coming on to do better!
+Hmm, I feel a design project coming on to do better!

 Altman, D. (1991).
 Paper Ambassadors: The Politics of Stamps.
 Angus & Robertson.